 Drizzle the florets evenly with 1 tbsp olive oil.
 I use a measuring spoon of olive oil for this step, which makes it easier to gauge how much oil I'm using, rather than pouring straight from the bottle.
 Toss the florets to coat them fully with oil-- I use clean hands for this.

 Sprinkle the cauliflower florets evenly with salt and pepper.
-At this point, you can also sprinkle them with your choice of optional herbs or spices - garlic, oregano, pepper flakes, etc. - to taste.
-If using parmesan or lemon juice, sprinkle those on at the end of roasting.
+At this point, you can also sprinkle them with your choice of optional herbs or spices.
+Some ideas include - garlic, oregano, spicy red pepper flakes, Italian seasoning, za'atar, turmeric, cumin, curry powder, or cajun seasoning.
+Sprinkle seasoning on to taste.
+If using parmesan or lemon juice, sprinkle those on at the very end of roasting.

 Place the baking sheet into the preheated oven and let the cauliflower roast for 10 minutes.